-General misconduct in the classroom and at any school-sponsored activity will be addressed by the teachers using a form of discipline consistent with school policies set by the faculty and administration.
+General misconduct in the classroom and at any school-sponsored activity will be addressed by the teachers by submitting an incident in "Educatorshandbook" consistent with school policies set by the faculty and administration.
 Misconduct will be handled according to the guidelines set forth below.